Newspaper Page Text

 rested here in onnection with the

-shooting to death of Brad Pope
+hooting to death of Brad Pop.

-Blake, the boy's father. went into
+Blake, the boy's father went im

-custody soon after the :hootng
+custody soon after the Loot

-THE ATLANTA WORILD, ATLANTA, GA.
+THE ATLANTA WORLD.
+ATL ANTA.
+GA.

-Dean J. P. Brawley Challenges{
+Dean J. P. Brawley Challenges;

 Young Negro In Emancipation